 Faculty-led education abroad programs are among the best ways to internationalize your discipline and teaching portfolio.
-These programs pair courses with a short-term study tours abroad that range in length from a week to six weeks, run during academic breaks, and typically are more affordable for students than many other education abroad options.
+These programs pair courses with a short-term study tours abroad that range in length from a week to six weeks and typically run during academic breaks.
 These opportunities can be a very rewarding experience not only for the students, but for you as the faculty leader, as well.

 The left menu bar links to pages that provide helpful information as you build and launch your faculty-led program.
-If at any time you have questions or concerns, feel free to contact Brent Holliday, the Education Abroad Assistant Director, at firstname.lastname@example.org or 785-532-5990.
+If at any time you have questions, feel free to contact Brent Holliday, Education Abroad Assistant Director, at email@example.com or 785-532-5990.

 Program Proposal Submission Deadlines